-The Sumner/Bonney Lake Drug-Free Coalition in conjunction with the Sumner School District was awarded a Drug-Free Communities Support Program grant by the White House Office of National Drug Control Policy (ONDCP), in cooperation with the Substance Abuse and Mental Health Services Administration (SAMHSA).
-The coalition serves the communities within the Sumner School District, including Sumner, Bonney Lake and the surrounding areas in Washington, a community of 43,512.
+The Sumner-Bonney Lake Drug-Free Coalition, in conjunction with the Sumner-Bonney Lake School District, was awarded a Drug-Free Communities Support Program grant by the White House Office of National Drug Control Policy (ONDCP), in cooperation with the Substance Abuse and Mental Health Services Administration (SAMHSA).
+The coalition serves the communities within the Sumner-Bonney Lake School District, including Sumner, Bonney Lake and surrounding areas, a community of 43,512.

 The goal of the coalition is to establish and strengthen community collaboration in support of local efforts to prevent youth substance use.
 These goals will be achieved by implementing these strategies:

 - Completing a comprehensive community assessment to identify and target areas of high use of marijuana and alcohol

 - Implementing a positive community norms campaign to change youth perceptions of frequency and acceptability of marijuana and alcohol use

 - Increasing the capacity of community residents to recognize and report marijuana and alcohol use and trade to law enforcement through block watch training